Hawley Harvey Crippen: Murder and disappearance

-Their disappearance led the police at Scotland Yard to perform another three searches of the house.
-During the fourth and final search, they found the torso of a human body buried under the brick floor of the basement.
-William Willcox (later Sir William Willcox, senior scientific analyst to the Home Office) found traces of the calming drug scopolamine in the torso.
-The remains were identified as being Cora by a piece of skin from the abdomen; the head, limbs, and skeleton were never recovered.
-Her remains were later interred at the St Pancras and Islington Cemetery, East Finchley.
+However, Crippen and Le Neve assumed Dew had more evidence than he had and fled in panic to Brussels, where they spent the night at a hotel.
+The following day, they went to Antwerp and boarded the Canadian Pacific liner SS Montrose, bound for Canada.
+The couple's disappearance led police to perform further searches of the house.
+The fourth and final search was on 12-13 July, during which they found the torso of a human body buried under the brick floor of the basement.
+Senior scientific analyst to the Home Office William Willcox found traces of the toxic compound hyoscine hydrobromide (scopolamine) in the torso.
+The remains were identified as Cora's by a piece of skin from the abdomen; the head, limbs and skeleton were never recovered.
+The remains were later interred at the St Pancras and Islington Cemetery, East Finchley.

 Transatlantic arrest

-Meanwhile, Crippen and Le Neve were crossing the Atlantic on the Montrose, with Le Neve disguised as a boy.
-Captain Henry George Kendall recognised the fugitives and, just before steaming beyond the range of his ship-board transmitter, had telegraphist Lawrence Ernest Hughes send a wireless telegram to the British authorities: "Have strong suspicions that Crippen London cellar murderer and accomplice are among saloon passengers.
-Mustache taken off growing beard.
-Accomplice dressed as boy.
-Manner and build undoubtedly a girl."
+The torso's discovery was enough for arrest warrants to be taken out on both Crippen and Le Neve on 16 July.
+They were already crossing the Atlantic aboard Montrose, with Le Neve disguised as a boy.
+Captain Henry George Kendall recognised the fugitives and, just before steaming beyond the range of his ship-board transmitter, had telegraphist Lawrence Ernest Hughes send a wireless telegram to the British authorities:

 Had Crippen travelled third class, he probably would have escaped Kendall's notice.
-Dew boarded a faster White Star liner, SS Laurentic, from Liverpool, arrived in Quebec, Canada, ahead of Crippen, and contacted the Canadian authorities.
+Dew boarded a faster White Star liner, SS Laurentic, from Liverpool, arrived in Quebec ahead of Crippen, and contacted the Canadian authorities.